yugabyte/yugabyte-db/docs/content/v2.16/yugabyte-platform/create-deployments/async-replication-platform.md

 YugabyteDB Anywhere allows you to use its UI or [API](https://api-docs.yugabyte.com/docs/yugabyte-platform/) to manage asynchronous replication between independent YugabyteDB clusters.
 You can perform deployment via unidirectional (master-follower) or [bidirectional](#set-up-bidirectional-replication) (multi-master) xCluster replication between two data centers.

-Within the concept of replication, universes are divided into the following categories:
+In the concept of replication, universes are divided into the following categories:

 - A source universe contains the original data that is subject to replication.